PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 removes the stale adapter differentially, prunes through the shared helper, and synchronizes LayoutState after changing tensor layout metadata.

+The final channel-last-input/channel-first-Pad repair now follows the same contract.
+Its original static shape-equation guard is unchanged, but root discovery is restricted to indexed `PAD`, `PADV2`, and `MIRROR_PAD` operators.
+Pad input replacement and NHWC-to-NCHW adapter insertion update one `ModelIRGraphIndex` differentially, then restart against the current graph.
+The late lowerer call passes the session `LayoutState`, which is synchronized after successful repair.
+Focused validation passed all four Pad layout tests;
+instrumentation proves one initial index refresh and a consistent final layout state. `py_compile`, targeted Ruff, and `git diff --check` also pass.
+No ONNX conversion or inference test was run for this checkpoint, following the active implementation-first validation policy.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its